quickrunfast/quickrunfast.github.io/index.md

 title: Homepage
 ---
 ## Hi and welcome to my site
 This site is for testing things and has no purpose.
+Cool!